Nava Nalanda Mahavihara: Academics

+Renowned Hindi-Bhojpuri-Maithili writer and cultural thinker Parichay Das (Prof. Ravindra Nath Srivastava) is a faculty here.

 Campus

 The present campus of the Mahavihara is some 100 km from the metropolis of Patna, situated on the southern bank of the historical lake Indrapuskarani.
-Close to the northern bank lie the ruins of the ancient University of Nalanda.
+The ruins of the ancient University of Nalanda lie close to the northern bank.

-During India's first Global Buddhist Conference in 2021 the Dalai Lama inaugurated two new buildings in the University.
+During India's first Global Buddhist Conference in 2021, the Dalai Lama inaugurated two new buildings at the University.